-Under his employment agreement as amended, Mr. Kriegsman is entitled to receive an annual base salary of \$850,000.
-Our board of directors (or its Compensation Committee) will review the base salary annually and may increase (but not decrease) it in its sole discretion.
+Under his employment agreement, Mr. Kriegsman is currently entitled to receive a base salary of \$850,000.
+Our board of directors (or its Compensation Committee) reviews the base salary annually and may increase (but not decrease) it in its sole discretion.
 In addition to his annual salary, Mr. Kriegsman is eligible to receive an annual bonus as determined by our board of directors (or its Compensation Committee) in its sole discretion, but not to be less than \$150,000.
-Pursuant to his employment agreement with us, we have agreed that he shall serve on a full-time basis as our Chief Executive Officer and President and that he may continue to serve as Chairman of the Kriegsman Group only so long as necessary to complete certain current assignments.